el-caminoo/slack-bot/README.md

 # Seren Slack Chatbot

-The aim off this project is to build a chatbot hosted on slack that's able to collect and record information from members of a channel.
+The aim of this project is to build a chatbot hosted on slack that's able to collect and record information from members of a channel.

 ## Installation